Last Updated on

 Berries such as strawberries, blueberries, cherries, cranberries, mulberries, as well as grapes, dark chocolate, nuts, dark green leafy vegetables are all great sources of antioxidants.

 6. Include Dry Fruits and Nuts in Your Child’s Diet in Winter.

 The most common weather change sickness is the cold that most children catch when winter comes.
-Not only do dry fruits and nuts give you energy, they give warmth during winter.
+Not only do dry fruits and nuts give you energy, but they also give warmth during winter.
 One of the best ways, hence, to prevent your child from getting sick from cold weather, is to make them eat dry fruits and nuts.
 Make sure they consume almonds, walnuts, dates, raisins, and dry figs.

-7. Feed Your Child Homemade Curd for Probiotics
+7. Feed Your Child Homemade Curd for Probiotics.

 Curd contains a lot of good microorganisms that help keep our digestive system on track.
 As explained above in this article, the GALT in the gut needs to function well to keep infections away.
 One of the ways to ensure good gut health is to eat curd.
 Homemade curd contains living good bacteria that help keep the gut smooth and running.
-Apart from that, the calcium and protein in curd also has added benefits for our body’s immunity.
+Apart from that, the calcium and protein in curd also have added benefits for our body’s immunity.